 Creosote is not allowed to be used residentially and can only be used commercially.
 This means its common uses are things like piling, telephone & utility poles, and railway sleepers.

-Creosote is considered as a highly toxic chemical and is subject to frequent changes of regulation in Europe.
-As of today, it is still allowed to be used but may be banned within a short time frame.
+Creosote is considered as a highly toxic chemical and may be banned at some point in the future.
 For this reason, some chemicals manufacturers are now offering creosote replacements, such as copper oil products.